minitage/minitage.github.io/source/installation.rst

             >>>

 Tip:
-If you do not want to use a custom compiled python, be sure to have installed python with it's "dev" packages and with setuptools and virtualenv.
+If you do not want to use a custom compiled python, be sure to have installed python with it's "dev" packages and with distribute and virtualenv-distribute.
 On Debian systems, for example, you can use the following snippet::

-    apt-get install python-dev python python-setuptools python-virtualenv
+    apt-get install python-dev python

 PyBootstrapper
 ---------------